Sujeetkumar7/sujeetkumar7.github.io/about.md

 ---
-layout: default
 title: About
 ---

-## About Me
+# About Me

-Hi, I’m **Sujeet Prajapati**, a Senior Java Developer with years of experience in:
+I’m **Sujeet Prajapati**, a Senior Java Developer.
+I build scalable backend systems with Java, Spring Boot, and AWS.
-- Java 8/17/21
-- Spring Boot & Microservices
-- AWS Cloud
-- PostgreSQL & MongoDB

-I created this blog to share my knowledge with other developers.
+I enjoy sharing best practices on my blog and contributing to engineering culture through mentorship and design reviews.